28 Free things to do in Hilton Head, SC & Budget Tips

 Peruse the Stands at the Farmers’ Market

-Visiting Farmers’ Markets on Hilton Head is the perfect way to get outdoors without spending money unless you wish to purchase something from any stands.
+Visiting Farmers’ Markets on Hilton Head is the perfect way to get outdoors without spending money unless you wish to purchase something from a vendor.

-There are many throughout the area, including the Thursday markets at the Coastal Discovery Museum, the Farmers’ Market at Bluffton, and the Farmers’ & Makers Market at The Shops at Sea Pines Center on Tuesdays.
+There are many markets, including the Thursday markets at the Coastal Discovery Museum, the Farmers’ Market at Bluffton, and the Farmers’ & Makers Market at The Shops at Sea Pines Center on Tuesdays.

 Learn and Step Back in Time at Fort Howell